MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 ## Certify Availability

 Walrus can be used to **certify the availability of a blob** using Sui.
-This may be done in 3 different ways:
+Checking that this happened may currently be done in 3 different ways:

 - A Sui SDK read can be
   used to authenticate the certified blob event emitted when the blob ID was certified on Sui.
 The